ddev/ddev/docs/users/performance.md

 Each project by default already has a .ddev/mutagen.yml file with basic defaults which you can override if you remove the `#ddev-generated` line at the beginning of the file.

+Remember if you edit the .ddev/mutagen.yml file:

+* Remove the #ddev-generated line
+* Execute a `ddev mutagen reset` to avoid the situation where the docker volume still has files from an older configuration.

 The most likely thing you'll want to do is to exclude a path from mutagen syncing, which you can do in the `paths:` section of the `ignore:` stanza in the mutagen.yml.

 It is possible to exclude mutagen syncing from a path and then bind-mount something from the host or a different volume on that path with a `docker-compose.*.yaml` file.
 So if you have an extremely heavyweight subdirectory in your project (lots of fonts, for example), you could exclude that subdirectory in the .ddev/mutagen.yml and then add a docker-compose.exclude.yaml.